hudsonpaul/nhlautobuyer/README.md

 ## Warning

 Currently, this ONLY works for PS3.
+It could, however, quite easily be changed to work for XBox.

 ## Quick Start